 Jesus's popularity as a speaker during his life was due to the fact that he was extremely entertaining, and he was entertaining because he was funny.
 Jesus got people laughing.
 Then he got them thinking.
 His humor was broad, ranging from the intellectual to the childish.
 This seems odd today because Jesus gets translated so seriously, when, in fact, he was completely willing to make a fool of himself, or, more accurately, a child of himself, "the child of the man," as he liked to say.

-This site didn't begin with any idea of discussing Jesus's humor, but after over a decade of studying the Greek, that humor is clearly the main aspect of Jesus's teaching that is lost in translation.
-Accurate translation is often impossible without highlighting Jesus's use of humor in his message.
-He calls it the "good news" because it made people happy.
-In this article we explain some of this humor, but a warning, jokes are not as funny when they are explained as when they are heard.
+Accurate translation is often impossible without highlighting Jesus's use of wittiness in his message.
+He calls his teaching the "good news" because it made people happy.
+In this article, we will start explaining some general aspects of his humor.
+In future articles in this series, we will look at some of his specific techniques.
+However, first a warning, jokes are not as funny when they are explained as when they are heard.

 The entire Sermon on the Mount, in the original Greek, reads like a stand-up comedy routine.
-This has been translated out of the version you read in the Bible, but Jesus’s original words have all the hallmarks of humor, including:
+This has been translated out of the version you read in the Bible, but that section of Matthew has all the hallmarks of comedy, including:

 This is the one who produces a crop, yielding a hundred, sixty or thirty times what was sown.”